 Lots of folks have tried and failed to use peppermint oil.
 I have tested this, and mice avoid peppermint oil areas (especially peppermint oil balls).
 But if you use it in wide-open areas, it will not work because the scent will dissipate in large areas.

-Black pepper is another scent that will keep mice away but beware, a small gust of wind will blow the peppercorns away and render it useless!
+Black pepper is another scent that will keep mice away but beware, a small gust of wind will blow the peppercorns away and render them useless!

 You should apply black pepper into areas where you have noticed mouse activity, and ensure there is no breeze to blow them away.